 Thalia Hayden: You recently launched GBUG, your active gold and silver miners ETF.
 What gap in the market does this fund fill, and how does the active management approach add value for investors?

 Steven Schoffstall: It comes down to our portfolio management team’s century of experience.
 We don’t see that in other gold miner ETFs, since this is the only active strategy.
-The investment team conducts over 200 management meetings a year, giving them the opportunity to dig in and understand the management of each company.
+The investment team conducts over 200 management meetings per year, providing them with the opportunity to delve into and understand the management of each company.

-In addition, they're also getting boots on the ground with up to 30 site visits a year.
+Additionally, they're also getting boots on the ground with up to 30 site visits per year.
 I know some of our PMs are out on the road now visiting mine sites as we record this.
-These mine site visits allow them to get up close and personal with the mine and talk to all levels of employees and management within the organization, so that they can get a full grasp of the overarching picture and how each individual mine site is being operated.
+These mine site visits enable them to gain a comprehensive understanding of the mine and interact with all levels of employees and management within the organization, thereby gaining a full grasp of the overarching picture and how each individual mine site is being operated.

-This becomes very helpful when you look at the makeup of our portfolio management team.
-One of our senior PMs on the fund spent 2 decades working as an economic geologist, where he would work for mining and exploration companies and lead teams across the globe as they were looking for new mine sites.
+This becomes particularly helpful when examining the makeup of our portfolio management team.
+One of our senior PMs on the Fund spent two decades working as an economic geologist, where he would work for mining and exploration companies and lead teams across the globe as they were looking for new mine sites.

 The team’s collective experience enables them to assess both operational aspects and proprietary valuation models, bringing the whole picture together through sensitivity analysis.